Bill Schneider (journalist)

-William Schneider (born October 8, 1944 in Portsmouth, Virginia) is an American journalist.
-From 1990 to 2009 he served as CNN's senior political analyst.
+William Schneider (born October 8, 1944) is an American journalist.
+From 1990 to 2009, he served as CNN's senior political analyst.
 He is a Distinguished Senior Fellow & Resident Scholar at Third Way, a Washington think tank.

-Schneider is also serving as the Omer L. and Nancy Hirst Professor at George Mason University's School of Public Policy.
-He is also currently teaching at George Mason University Schar School of Policy and Government.
+Schneider is also serving as the Omer L. and Nancy Hirst Professor at George Mason University's School of Public Policy, and teaching at George Mason University Schar School of Policy and Government.
 He has also been a contributing editor to the Opinion section of the Los Angeles Times.

 Awards

 In 2003, he was awarded the Centennial Medal for contributions to society by the Graduate School of Arts and Sciences at Harvard University.
 In 2001, he received the Julian P. Kanter Award for Excellence in Television from the American Association of Political Consultants.
 He is also the recipient of the Brandeis University Pride Award and the Alumni Achievement Award.